The Best Pizza in Every State

 via tripadvisor.com

 Meat lovers, rejoice!
 At Jockamo’s, you can indulge your carnivorous cravings with a pizza named after Indianapolis author Kurt Vonnegut’s famous book Slaughterhouse Five.
-The crispy crust is loaded with pepperoni, sausage, ham, Italian beef, and bacon.
-This is pizza for people to settle serious issues over, like whether a hot dog is a sandwich.
+The crispy crust is loaded with pepperoni, sausage, ham, Italian beef and bacon.
+Not your pizza jam?
+Try any one of the restaurant’s signature pies (there are a lot to choose from), like the Cheese Louise, with cheddar, ricotta, Parmesan, mozzarella, smoked gouda, red onion and bacon.

 Iowa: Great Plains Sauce & Dough Co